iluwatar/java-design-patterns/builder/README.md

 ## Intent

-Separate the construction of a complex object from its representation so that the same construction process can create different representations.
+Separate the construction of a complex object from its representation so that the same construction the process can create different representations.

 ## Explanation

-Real world example
+Real-world example

 > Imagine a character generator for a role-playing game.
 The easiest option is to let the computer
 > create the character for you.
 If you want to manually select the character details like
-> profession, gender, hair color etc. the character generation becomes a step-by-step process that
+> profession, gender, hair color, etc. the character generation becomes a step-by-step process that
 > completes when all the selections are ready.

 In plain words